-After two nights in St. Louis, it was time to move along.
+After two nights in Saint Louis, it was time to move along.
 I left via the Poplar Street Bridge.
-This once again placed me for a brief time on an interstate – I-64 – that passes just south of the new baseball stadium (built so that seems to abut the highway) and the Gateway Arch a few blocks more to the north.
-I picked up the Illinois GRR nearly immediately upon entering Illinois.
-As I had come to expect by this point in the sojourn, the road promptly curved away from the river which I didn’t as much as glimpse until I arrived in Chester and then only after turning right and driving west for a mile or so.
+This once again placed me for a brief time on an interstate – I-64 – that passes just south of the new baseball stadium (built so that it seems to abut the highway) and the Gateway Arch a few blocks farther north.
+I picked up the Illinois G R R nearly immediately upon entering Illinois.
+As I’d come to expect by this point, the road promptly curved away from the river which I didn’t as much as glimpse again until I arrived in Chester.
+Even then I had to drive west for a mile or so.

 Chester, Illinois made my list of places to visit because it’s the birthplace of Elzie Segar.
 Elzie Segar created the character that, in 2002, TV Guide ranked 20th on its “50 Greatest Cartoon Characters of All-Time” list, Popeye the Sailor.
 Since, like that famous character, I sweet potato what I sweet potato (or as he might express it, “I yam what I yam.”)
 I thought the stop was one I should make.

-Lest you think being home to Popeye isn’t a big deal to ChesterDSCN2445where they hold the annual Popeye Picnic the weekend after Labor Day, think again.
+Lest you think being home to Popeye isn’t a big deal to Chester, where they hold the annual Popeye Picnic the weekend after Labor Day, think again.
 The bronze statue in the folder linked above is adjacent to the Visitors Center which also has some lovely views of the river.

 Thursday was one of those cloudy-sunny-cloudy mornings that induced me to wear my Field of Dreams cap rather than my straw hat.
 When I exited the Visitors Center where the woman at the information desk had been quite helpful, a group of six motorcycle enthusiasts (at least four of them on Harleys) was chatting in the lot outside.
 One of them asked about the FoD cap and I told him that I’d been there a few days earlier.
 Pointing to a bright red Cadillac STS, he said he wouldn’t have expected someone who drives a car like that to have made a visit to a place like the Field of Dreams.
 I responded that I was flattered he thought I looked like a Cadillac man but that my car was the Honda Civic.

 They told me they were just out for a ride and headed down the River Road to Grand Tower.
 When they saw the Caddy, they thought it might be fun to escort it down the road if it happened to be heading in that direction.
 I told them I’d planned to cross back to the Missouri side at that point but I’d be happy to change my plans and have them escort my Honda.
-They told me since I was willing to change my plans they were happy to change theirs and for about 25 or 30 miles down the Illinois GRR I had a six motorcycle escort – three in front and three behind – until they peeled off to go to Grand Tower.
+They said that since I was willing to change my plans they were happy to change theirs and for about 25 or 30 miles down the Illinois G R R I had a six motorcycle escort – three in front and three behind – until they peeled off to go to Grand Tower.

 I barely stopped in Cape Girardeau.
 However, I did snap a few pictures of one of the town’s better known attractions – the levee wall murals.
 From there it was on to the park.